oracle-samples/maa/wls_mp_dr/README.md

 Using the Oracle WebLogic for OCI Disaster Protection scripts
 ==============================================

-Please refer to the following whitepaper for details about the topology and set up automated by these scripts:
+Please refer to the following whitepaper for details about the topology and set up automated by these scripts: https://www.oracle.com/a/otn/docs/middleware/maa-wls-mp-dr.pdf

-https://www.oracle.com/a/otn/docs/middleware/maa-wls-mp-dr.pdf
+IMPORTANT: Verify that you have completed all the pre-requisites listed in paper above before using this scripts.

-IMPORTANT: Verify that you have completed all the pre-requisites listed in paper above before using these scripts.
 These scripts depend on the common scripts of app_dr_common.

 Usage